Exploring the Different Types of Chronic Wounds: From Diabetic Ulcers to Pressure Sores

 Close monitoring and specialized wound care are necessary to promote healing and prevent complications in traumatic condition ulcers.

-Radiation-Related Wound
+Radiation-Related Wounds

 Some cancer survivors face another health challenge: a soft tissue condition or chronic wound caused by their cancer treatment.
 Radiation kills cancer cells but can also harm healthy tissues.
 This damage can worsen over time and symptoms may not occur for months or even years after treatment ends.
 Managing radiation-related wounds requires a multidisciplinary approach, including wound care specialists and oncologists, to address the unique challenges faced by cancer survivors.